M3chan1cc/M3chan1cc/README.md

 ## 🛠️ My tech stack
 - HTML, CSS, and Java for front-end development
-- JavaScript, JSON, jQuery, REST, and API for back-end development
+- JavaScript, JSON, jQuery, Spring, Apache, REST, and API for back-end development
 - MySQL for database management

 ## 🌱 What I'm learning